Integrative Neuroscience, B.S.

-The BS in Integrative Neuroscience requires 74 or 78 hours composed of 12 core courses and 30 hours of elective credit within the major.
+The BS in Integrative Neuroscience requires 78 hours composed of 12 core courses and 30 hours of elective credit within the major.
 The Integrative Neuroscience major formerly allowed students to choose between the Organismic or Molecular track.
-Students matriculating Fall 2013 or after may only declare in this new Integrative Neuroscience, B.S. major.
+Students matriculating Fall 2013 or after must declare in this new Integrative Neuroscience, B.S. major, which has no track.
 Students enrolled prior to Fall 2013 may choose between the new major or the old track system.

 For a Printable version of these requirements click here (556 kb).

 Core course requirements (44 or 48 credit hours):

 - PSYC 243 - Statistical Analysis and Design (prerequisite: PSYC 111)

 - MATH 147 and 148 are NOT acceptable equivalents for PSYC 243

 - PSYC 344 - Research Methods in Psychology (prerequisite: PSYC 243)

 - PSYC 362 - Behavioral Neuroscience (formerly Physiological Psychology)

 - BIOL 117 - Intro Bio - Organisms & Populations